-Best Routes to New Bern Campus 800 College Court, New Bern
+Directions to New Bern Campus at 800 College Court, New Bern, 28562

-Arriving from Washington, NC or Upstate North Carolina:
+Arriving from Washington, NC or Upstate NC

-Take US 17 South to NC 43 which becomes Glenburnie Road, turn right on College Court.
+Take US 17 South to NC 43, which becomes Glenburnie Road, and turn right on College Court.

-Arriving from Kinston, NC or Western North Carolina:
+Arriving from Kinston, NC or Western NC

-Take US 70 East to NC 43 intersection (Glenburnie Road), turn right at stop light, and then right again on College Court.
+Take US 70 East to NC 43 intersection (Glenburnie Road), turn right at stop light, and then right again onto College Court.

-Arriving from Havelock, NC or Eastern North Carolina:
+Arriving from Havelock, NC or Eastern NC

-Take US 70 West to NC 43 intersection (Glenburnie Road), turn left at stop light, and then right on College Court.
+Take US 70 West to NC 43 intersection (Glenburnie Road), turn left at stop light, and then right onto College Court.

-Arriving from Jacksonville, NC or Southern North Carolina:
+Arriving from Jacksonville, NC or Southern NC:

-Take US 17 North to NC 43 intersection (Glenburnie Road), turn left at stop light, and then left again on College Court.
+Take US 17 North to NC 43 intersection (Glenburnie Road), turn left at stop light, and then left again onto College Court.